 But America’s mental health crisis is worse than you might think.

-A recent report from the Child Mind Institute states that the most common childhood diseases in this country are mental health disorders and the same report estimates that 17.1 million children in the U.S. have or have had a diagnosable psychiatric disorder as of 2015.
+A report from the Child Mind Institute states that the most common childhood diseases in this country are mental health disorders and the same report estimates that 17.1 million children in the U.S. have or have had a diagnosable psychiatric disorder as of 2015.

 Although almost 50% of American youth have a diagnosable mental illness, only 7.4% will receive any form of mental health care in a given year.